— BSFS, Georgetown University

 - Campus Mail Code: F1500

-She has gained most of her professional experience in Washington, DC at Georgetown University, the National Democratic Institute for International Affairs, Search for Common Ground, the Woodrow Wilson International Center for Scholars, and the U.S. House of Representatives.
+She has also worked and interned at Search for Common Ground, Georgetown University, the National Democratic Institute for International Affairs, Tomorrow's Youth Organization, the Woodrow Wilson International Center for Scholars, the Close Up Foundation, and the U.S. House of Representatives.